nofelmahmood/BFDirectoryEnumerator/README.md

 # BFDrectoryEnumerator
-Enumerate directories in breadth first fashion. iOS and OSX
+Enumerate directories in breadth first fashion. iOS and OSX.

+Download and run the sample project to see the urls of your Home Directory printed in Breadth first manner in Xcode's log.

 ##Why ?
 NSDirectoryEnumerator enumerates directories in depth first manner.
 In a recent project of an OSX App I wanted it to iterate in breadth first manner.
 So allow me to introduce